Nvidia partners with Volkswagen, Uber, Baidu, and more for self-driving cars

 Volkswagen’s involvement with Nvidia is somewhat less clear at this point.
 The German carmaker says that it will be using Nvidia hardware and software to create features that assist drivers of its cars with information from sensor data both inside and outside the vehicle.
 What form those features take is still up in the air, but that work is part of Volkswagen’s eventual deployment of self-driving capabilities in future vehicles.

-Aurora, a startup founded by autonomous car luminaries that’s working to provide systems for carmakers like Volkswagen, will also use Nvidia’s technology for its products going forward.
+Aurora — a startup founded by autonomous car luminaries that’s working to provide systems for carmakers like Volkswagen — will also use Nvidia’s technology for its products going forward.

 Baidu and ZF will use Nvidia’s Drive AV software to create autonomous cars for use in Chinese, something that will help carmakers bring their autonomous vehicles to that market.
-China has a ton of people who might want to purchase cars in the future, and making sure that carmakers don’t have to remake their self-driving car stacks in order to sell there is important.
+China is a huge potential market for such cars, and making sure that carmakers don’t have to remake their self-driving car stacks in order to sell there is important.

 “Every car has to be China-compatible,” Nvidia CEO Jensen Huang said during his company’s keynote presentation at the Consumer Electronics Show in Las Vegas today.